 “True happiness is tied to freedom.
 Freedom and happiness are intertwined.”

-Give people the freedom to add value on their own terms, and see the kind of magic previously unimaginable your company will create.
+In the end what people really want is freedom to pursue being fulfilled.
+Fulfillment is the ultimate happiness.
+Give people the freedom to add value on their own terms, to make mistakes and grow, and see the kind of magic previously unimaginable your company will create.